CaryMosley/PoliticalAffiliation/READMETest.md

 Our next feature will be HOUSE_RATIO, which will check if median house value over per person income affects our target.

 <img src="https://github.com/CaryMosley/PoliticalAffiliation/blob/master/house_price_inc.png">

+Later on we'll perform some hypothesis testing to see if there are statistically significant differences in our new features.